 We welcome applications from all backgrounds and ethnicities.
 You will need to meet some basic eligibility requirements before you can apply.

 You must be a UK, EU citizen with EU settled status, a commonwealth citizen or a foreign national with no restrictions on your stay in the UK to apply for our police staff roles.

 For roles requiring Recruitment Vetting level you must have lived in the UK for the past three years from the date of your application.
-The only exception is British Military Personnel who have served abroad.

 You will be required to complete a medical questionnaire and, if necessary for the role, attend a medical assessment with our Force Physician.

 Previous convictions, cautions and fixed penalties

 Certain convictions and cautions will lead to automatic rejection unless there are exceptional circumstances.
-Each case will be dealt with on an individual basis once an application has been submitted.
+In particular:

-We will consider convictions, cautions, reprimands, warnings and fixed penalty notices on a case by case basis.
+We will consider other convictions, cautions, reprimands, warnings and fixed penalty notices on a case-by-case basis.
 Whether an application passes depends on the nature and circumstances of the offence.

 Police Checks and Security Vetting are carried out on you and your immediate family.
 The security service will also carry out checks to verify your identity and background.

 You will have your financial status checked.
-You must not have any wilfully undischarged debts (e.g. County Court Judgements / Bankruptcy).
+You must not have any wilfully undischarged debts (for example County Court Judgements or bankruptcy).
 This does not include mortgages, hire purchase, student loans or other loans that you are paying off normally.

 Your application will be rejected if you have an active County Court Judgement or Voluntary Agreement.
 If you have been declared bankrupt you will not be eligible to apply until three years from the date of the Certificate of Satisfaction.
 If you have discharged bankruptcy debts you will need to provide a Certificate of Satisfaction.

-Careful consideration will be given by the force to any tattoo on the neck, face or hands in deciding if it is acceptable.
+Careful consideration will be given to any tattoo on the neck, face and /or hands in deciding if it is acceptable.
 This includes considering the size, nature and prominence of the tattoo.